keylogme/keylogme-zero/README.md

 We all started with QWERTY, then heard of DVORAK, COLEMAK, Workman, Norman, Asset, Capewell-Dvorak, BEAKL, MTGAP, QGMLWB... ?
 Many layouts with a specific design criteria in mind but switching to one is not an easy task, you need a lot of practice and patience.

+### How?

 How can keylogme help?, here's how:

 * Monitor : See the finger usage on your current layout based on your real usage
 * Analyze : Compare your layout with others, find patterns to avoid or improve, remap shortcuts
-* Adapt : fine tune your layout based on the stats
+* Adapt : fine tune or change your layout based on the stats

 Of course, ergonomics is not just a nice keyboard and layout.
 It is also about posture, breaks, exercises.

+### What?

+So what is keylogme? well guessed, it is a keylogger!.
+You configure to track specific devices you want to track.
+And it runs 24/7 in your computer as a service, collecting your keystrokes.

+There are 2 ways to use keylogme:

+1. <a href="https://github.com/keylogme/keylogme-zero">keylogme-zero</a>: zero dependecies open source project that saves your stats locally.
+2. <a href="https://github.com/keylogme/keylogme-one">keylogme-one</a>: wrapper around keylogme-zero that saves your keystrokes in our server.

+What the f***?
+This is not safe! people will know what I write!
+Our end goal is to have a heatmap of your keyboard usage, not to know what you write.
+See <a href="#security">Security section</a>
+for more information on how we mingle your content so it is undecipherable.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Security
+## Security

 A keylogger is a tool that records the keystrokes on a computer.
 It can be used for good or bad purposes.
 Of course, our intention is to use it for good purposes.
-How can you trust that?, well, the code is completely open source, it does not have 3rd party dependencies and it stores your data locally in your computer (your data does not leave your computer).
+How can you trust that?, well:

+1. The code is completely open source.
+2. It does not have 3rd party dependencies.
+3. It stores your data locally in your computer (your data does not leave your computer).

-The online viewer does not need an account to use it.
+The online viewer of your data does not need an account to use it.
 You can use it anonymously to visualize your stats.

+On top, there are security features to avoid anyone decoding the content you type.

+Let's say you write : "hello world!"

+A normal keylogger will get h, e, l, l, o, \b, w, o, r, l, d .
+Easy to know what you write.

+There are 2 features in keylogme-zero that allows protection of the content.
+The content is the messages, passwords or anything that you type with meaning.
+The content is not the shortcuts, shifted states or changes of layer.
+The features are:

+1. Baggage: when service starts, the keylogger will not save log until baggage is full.
+The baggage only lives in memory and is lost on service or computer restart.

+    For example, with a baggage of size 5 (small value just for this example):

+    A keylogger will not save anything until 'hello' (first 5 keystrokes) was typed.
+    Then, when '\b' is typed, '\b' will go to baggage and one randomly selected from baggage will come out to be saved.

+    Then keylogger will get _, _, _, _, _, l, e, h, \b, o, l

+    If you start the service today, collect 1000 keystrokes as baggage and then you have a good amount of randomness.
+The baggage will be used as long as the service runs, if you restart the service or turn off/on your computer then the baggage has to be refilled again.

+2. Ghost codes: filter out alphanumeric keys you don't want to track.

+Both features work on non shifted states, meaning alphabet, numbers and some symbols that do not require shift.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started